tris460/tris460/README.md

 ## About me 👩

-✔️ Winner of a scholarship to do my professional practices in USA. <br>
+✔️ Realization of my professional practices in USA. <br>
 ✔️ Currently working for Beelan. <br>
 ✔️ Winner of Seeds for the Future 2021 by Huawei. <br>
 ✔️ Contestant of OMM 2018 & TOMATE 2019.